-Depreciate MACRS Property With the Depreciation System (ADS) Pursuant to IRC Sec.
-168(g)(7) Legal Name: Address: Employer Identi fication Number: For the Year En ling: pursuant to IRC Sec.
-168(g)(7), to depreciate the following property placed in service during the tax year ending the alternative depreciation system (ADS): Nonresidential Real and/or Residential Rental Property: The proper units. ty is a residential building consisting of rental See attached For rm 4562.
+Election to Depreciate MACRS Property With the Alternative Depreciation System (ADS) Pursuant to IRC Sec.
+168(g)(7) Legal Name: Address: Employer Identification Number: hereby Elects, pursuant to IRC Sec.
+168(g)(7), to depreciate the following property placed in service during the tax year ending , by way of the alternative depreciation system (ADS): Nonresidential Real and/or Residential Rental Property: The property is a residential building consisting of rental units.
+See attached Form 4562.